-Board of Directors The Company is a pure holding company, and the representative directors of the Unit core companies concurrently serve as directors of the Company.
-Therefore, directors are able to deliberate on measures to address issues which disposal of assets with large monet. matters resolved by the Company's matters delegated the authority as to of subsidiaries, rules for criteria for overlap among the multiple business domains of Group companies, and quickly ascertain specific problems and address them.
+The Company is a pure holding company, and the representative directors of the Unit core companies concurrently serve as directors of the Company.
+Therefore, directors are able to deliberate on measures to address issues which overlap among the multiple business domains of Group companies, and quickly ascertain specific problems and address them.